VeryProfessional/DDRData/index.md

 Easy	.4-.6,	.11-.35

 Interpretation: There is a slight upwards trend in difficulty, but it doesn't perfectly correlate.
 This is likely due to the fact that freeze arrows are entirely dependent on how they are used.
+If a freeze arrow is used as a buffer during the bridge of the song, it's nothing more than a cue to take a break and regain stamina.
+If it's thrown in into an already difficult stream of notes, it's a restrictor that binds your foot to that note, which gives less time to hit any other notes with said foot.
+That being said, if a song theoretically replaced some notes with freeze arrows, it would in fact be harder, which could explain the slight upwards curve.

 **Shock Arrows**